Built on Science. Built for These Students.

 Origins at UC Irvine

-The foundation of The Craig School began at the Child Development Center at the University of California, Irvine.
+The foundation of The Craig School is the Child Development Center at the University of California, Irvine — one of the country's most respected research programs for children with ADHD.

 Transition to the Community